Yellowstone baby bison put to death after visitor picks it up, leading herd to reject it

-YELLOWSTONE NATIONAL PARK, Wyo.
-(AP) — Yellowstone National Park officials killed a newborn bison because its herd wouldn’t take the animal back after a man picked it up.
+“We made the choice we did not because we are lazy, uncaring or inexpert in our understanding of bison biology.
+We made the choice we did because national parks preserve natural processes,” the park said in a statement posted Tuesday on Twitter.

+Park officials’ options for dealing with the animal were limited, according to the statement, which said bison must be quarantined before being sent to conservation herds outside the park.
+A bison calf abandoned and unable to care for itself is not a good candidate for quarantine, the statement said.

 The calf became separated from its mother when the herd crossed the Lamar River in northeastern Yellowstone on Saturday.
-The unidentified man pushed the struggling calf up from the river and onto a roadway, park officials said in a statement Tuesday.
+The unidentified man pushed the struggling calf up from the river and onto a roadway, park officials said in a news release.

+Human interference with young wildlife can cause animals to shun their offspring.
+Park rangers tried repeatedly to reunite the calf with the herd but were unsuccessful.

 It’s the latest example of Yellowstone visitors getting in trouble or hurt after approaching bison.
 Park officials euthanized a newborn bison after a similar incident in 2016, when a Canadian man and his son put the calf in their SUV, thinking they could rescue it.